 Figure 9.7.4.2-1: Notifications for network monitoring information

 1. The VAE server communicates with the SCEF to receive network monitoring information as per the procedure in subclause 4.9 of 3GPP TS .23.682 [8].
+The VAE server subscription to QoS monitoring service from 5GS (e.g. PCF/NWDAF) may be active for a certain period of time or a given geographical area.
+The monitoring may either include the request for QoS sustainability events as specified in 3GPP TS 23.288 [9], or can include a QoS change notification requests as provided by SMF and specified in 3GPP TS 23.287 [8].
+The reporting may be configured by the application enabler layer for a given area, time, periodicity etc taking into account the service requirement and other parameters (e.g. expected congestion in certain area, time of the day, road conditions).
+Based on the subscription, as specified in 3GPP TS 23.287 [8], 5GS provides the extended QoS monitoring report, over N33 interface.
+This report may come either from NWDAF or SMF via PCF/NEF.

-2. The monitoring information (e.g. uplink or downlink link degradations, congestions, overload) available at the VAE server about the on-going V2V session(s) is based on the original network monitoring information provided by the SCEF in step 1.
+2. The network monitoring information (e.g. uplink or downlink link degradations, congestions, overload) available at the VAE server about the on-going V2V session(s) is based on the original network monitoring information provided by the SCEF in step 1, and QoS monitoring report from 5GS as specified in step 1.
+The VAE server determines the network monitoring information to send to the UE.

-3, The monitoring information is sent to the subscribed V2X UEs via network monitoring information notification.
+3., The monitoring information is sent to the subscribed V2X UEs via network monitoring information notification.

 * * * End of all the Changes * * * *